buckle2000/static-so-elegant/README.md

-# So Elegant - a Docker-ready Frontend Framework
+# So Elegant - a Docker-ready Brunch Skeleton

 ## Technology Included